rsksmart/devportal/docs/03-node-operators/04-setup/04-node-runner/windows.md

 sidebar_label: Windows
 sidebar_position: 600
 title: How to compile and run an RSKj node on Windows
-tags: [rsk, rskj, node, contribute, windows]
+tags: [rsk, rskj, node, contribute, node operators, windows]
 description: "How to compile and run an RSKj node on Windows.
 Installing pre-requisites.
 Get source code.
 Ensure security chain.
 Get external dependencies.
 Compile and run.
 Configuring your IDE."
 ---